 These are rich and rewarding positions, and yet many people are hesitant to enter the application process, believing that if their academic credentials are not at the top of their class they don't have a realistic chance of securing a clerkship.
 The clerkship successes of Cornell students and alumni demonstrate that this myth just isn't true.
 While some clerkships are more competitive than others, there are opportunities available for all applicants.
 We encourage you to talk to Dean Peck or other members of the clerkship committee to learn more about your possibilities and to begin developing an application strategy that will work for you.

-Assistant Dean for Professional Development and Clerkships
+Assistant Dean for Judicial Engagement and Professional Development

-2015-2016 Faculty Clerkship Committee
+2020-2021 Faculty Clerkship Committee

 Professor Nelson Tebbe (Chair)